King Kong Bundy: Semi-retirement (1988–1994)

 After leaving the WWF in 1988, Bundy went into semi-retirement, wrestling only a handful of matches.
 In 1993, he wrestled in the main event of Eastern Championship Wrestling's inaugural November to Remember supercard, appearing as the mystery tag team partner of Terry Funk in a losing effort against Road Warrior Hawk and Sabu.
 On May 13, 1994, Bundy defeated Papa Shango at NWA New Jersey.
 In the summer of 1994, he made a couple of appearances for United States Wrestling Association and also feuded with "Friendly" Frank Finnegan in the WWA in 1994.
+He also wrestled for WCW in early 1994, but never appeared on television.
+He mainly worked house shows in squash matches against random enhancement talents, with the exception of a short series of matches against Sting.
+All of which were losing efforts.

-World Wrestling Federation (1994–1995)
+Return to WWF (1994–1995)

 Bundy returned to the WWF in the fall of 1994 as a member of Ted DiBiase's stable, The Million Dollar Corporation.
 He had a successful pay-per-view return at the Survivor Series, when he and fellow "Million Dollar Team" member Bam Bam Bigelow survived a match against Lex Luger's "Guts and Glory" team.
 Bundy was then billed as a favorite in the 1995 Royal Rumble, but lasted only three minutes before being eliminated by another big man, Mabel.
 Bundy made his return to WrestleMania at WrestleMania XI, where he was defeated by the Undertaker, Bundy was later pushed down the card before being released in October 1995 after teaming with Kama losing to Bam Bam Bigelow and Henry O. Godwinn for a dark match for WWF Superstars of Wrestling.